Published By Janet Gershen-Siegel at November 3rd, 2017

 Have you been responsibly handling the credit you’ve gotten up to this point?
 Then progress to the cash credit tier.
 These are businesses like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 One example is the Fuelman MasterCard.
 They report to D&B and Equifax Business.
 They need to see a PAYDEX Score of 78 or better.
 And they also want you to have 10 trade lines reporting on your D&B report.
+This is generally building business credit rather than a business credit line.

 Plus, they want to see a $10,000 high credit limit reporting on your D&B report (other account reporting).